The Impact of Doximity GPT on Physician Workflows

 • Pre-charting: Doximity GPT could process and analyze clinical notes and results during the interim between visits, producing an interval summary to aid in pre-charting.
 This would save hours per week of work for physicians.
 I even tweeted about this fantasy a couple of months ago.

 • Discharge Summaries: Doximity GPT could similarly process and analyze an entire hospital course, creating a succinct timeline and summary of the patient’s stay.
 The discharge summary is the most important document for outpatient providers when they follow up with patients post-hospitalization.
-However, discharge summaries are often fragmented with important information left out.
-It doesn’t help that writing discharge summaries is time consuming for physicians.
+However, discharge summaries are often fragmented, with important information left out.
+It doesn’t help that writing discharge summaries is time-consuming for physicians.

 The above features are all fantasy at the moment because the key barrier to implementation is the “‘I’ word”… integration.
 Doximity GPT is a standalone platform, not integrated into any EHR—a significant barrier to implementation.
 But I don’t see it being far-fetched for Doximity’s services to integrate into EHRs, given all of their users are using an EHR daily.
 Integration would just be incredibly expensive.